geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 ##### **Hooved** [[00:47:31](https://www.youtube.com/watch?v=sMxM41tpijc&t=2851)]
 Cool.
 Glad to hear that.
-Yeah, so I'm pretty happy with some progress I made in the past few days where I was able to get webGPU to work, at least on my phone.
+Yeah, so I'm pretty happy with some progress I made in the past few days where I was able to get WebGPU to work, at least on my phone.
 And I think on maybe hopefully on newer phones, or at least on my phone, that seems to work very smoothly.
 Rarely crashes on load.
 I only ever get crashes on load.
-But the webGPU load seems to be very stable.
+But the WebGPU load seems to be very stable.
 Loading the WASM version.
 It's less stable.
 I'm still figuring it out.